AlgyJr/ios_guides/Adding-Image-Assets.md

 - Add your Launch Screen Asset to the **Assets.xcassets** folder.
 - Click on the **LaunchScreen.storyboard** file and disable auto-layout and size classes.
 - Drag the Launch Screen image from the media library (Bottom right in utilities pane), on to the LaunchScreen ViewController.
+- HINT: If Xcode is having trouble recognizing your Launch Screen image file, try renaming it in the finder before dragging it into your assets folder (example below)

 ![Add assets, icon, and Launch](http://i.imgur.com/9dyZBfN.gif)